 Similarly to Uluru, Kata Tjuta is sacred and hugely significant for Anangu people.
 The site is particularly important for men’s business, but the exact location of what goes on during these rites is not disclosed with outsiders.
 The majority of Dreamtime stories are also not disclosed, or only shared on location.

 Among the stories that can be shared, the best known is that of snake king Wanambi, who lives on the summit of Kata Tjuta.
 During the wet season he stays curled up on the summit, but during the dry season he descends slithering around the rock formations, and his breath can be felt as the wind blowing through the gorges.

-We recommend joining a tour with an Indigenous guide or ranger to explore Kata Tjuta meaningfully.
+We recommend joining a tour with an Aboriginal guide or ranger to explore Kata Tjuta meaningfully.
 There are two main trails to cover – Walpa Gorge, a 2.6 km (1.6 miles) hike along the canyon between two of the domes, and the Valley of the Winds, a much longer loop measuring 7.4 km (4.6 miles), traversing two spectacular lookouts.

 Both walks encounter sacred men’s sites, so please refrain from photographing any of the rock formations up close.
 Close-up shots of plants or animals are fine – always double-check with your guide if you’re unsure.

 The best way to get to Uluru/Kata Tjuta is flying to Ayers Rock airport near Yulara, the closest town to the national park.
 Flights are available from several airports all over Australia.